olcf/olcf-user-docs/systems/frontier_user_guide.rst

 The following changes will take place:

 - Upgrade to Slingshot Host Software 12.0.1.
 The default ``libfabric`` module will remain version 1.22.0.
-- Upgrade to Cray OS (COS) 3.3
+- Upgrade to HPE/Cray OS (COS) 3.3 (SLES-15 SP6)
-- Upgrade to User Services Software (USS) 1.3
+- Upgrade to HPE/Cray User Services Software (USS) 1.3

 No user action should be necessary.